Divyansh7041/Chronic-Kidney-Disease-Detection/README.md

 ![image](https://github.com/user-attachments/assets/c44f14ea-d73c-4dea-8396-e295ca77ec11)

-Overview
+## Overview

-Built with Python (Flask framework) for the backend.
+- Built with Python (Flask framework) for the backend.

-Uses Machine Learning (XGBoost & other models) for CKD detection.
+- Uses Machine Learning (XGBoost & other models) for CKD detection.

-Dataset taken from Kaggle (Kidney Disease Dataset).
+- Dataset taken from Kaggle (Kidney Disease Dataset).

-Achieved an accuracy of 98.33%.
+- Achieved an accuracy of 98.33%.

-Includes a simple, interactive UI for entering patient health parameters.
+- ncludes a simple, interactive UI for entering patient health parameters.

-⚠️ Requires Python version: 3.8.10
+- ⚠️ Requires Python version: 3.8.10

 ## Steps to run this application in your system